apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 F-statistic:    43 on 3 and 4 DF,  p-value: 0.001679
 ```

-This result showed a big improvement from my initial model, but I wanted to run some diagnostic tests to see how usable it was.
+This result showed a big improvement from my initial model, but I wanted to do some more analysis to see how viable this model was.

 #### Analysis

-The first thing I checked for was if there was collinearity between variables
+The first thing I checked for was if there was collinearity between variables.

 ```
 cov(BryceHarperHitting$SLG, BryceHarperHitting$OBP)